Become the benchmark for the storage and pipeline transport industry

 SPSE undertakes to prevent all forms of pollution and to reduce its impact on the environment.
 To achieve this objective, the following actions have been implemented:

 - A program to equip floating roof tanks with secondary seals to reduce VOC emissions has been implemented over the last decade,

 - A programme to optimise the electrical power consumption of the pumping stations,

 - Sorting, recycling and processing of waste in authorized processing facilities,

 - Implementation of detection and treatment systems for potentially polluted water given that there is zero waste water from process operations,

 - Development of a partnership with nature areas and community managers to combine its activities with biodiversity protection: signature in 2016 of the first pilot agreement with the Ramières du Val de Drôme Nature reserve.

 The Metrology Quality Assurance System guarantees the metrological characteristics of our measuring tools used for petroleum transported products.

-SPSE has obtained three waivers from the administration DIRECCTE (Regional directorate for companies, competition, consumption, work and employment), for its expertise in the Metrology domain.
+SPSE has obtained three waivers from the administration DREETS (Regional directorates for the economy, employment, labor and solidarity), for its expertise in the Metrology domain.
 These waivers are annually issued and audited.